angometry/trinium-chat-buttons/Readme.md

 #### Features

 - **Editable Content:** Fully editable to keep exactly the information you want at your fingertips.
-Fully supports HTML.
+Supports Markdown and HTML with live preview.
 - **Tabs:** 4 different tabs let you organize your content while keeping the screen compact.
 You can also have up to 4 "Subscreens", to have all tabs (or multiple of the same scrolled at different heights) at once.
 - **Customizable:** Open from the right, left or bottom, with customizable sizes!